 We are a biopharmaceutical company committed to developing and commercializing novel medicines with the potential to transform the lives of people with debilitating disorders of the brain.
-Our lead product, ZULRESSOTM (brexanolone) injection, was approved by the U.S. Food and Drug Administration, or FDA, in March 2019 for the treatment of postpartum depression, or PPD, in adults, and was made commercially available in the U.S. beginning on June 24, 2019, after completion of controlled substance scheduling of brexanolone by the U.S. Drug Enforcement Administration, or DEA and incorporation of the scheduling into the FDA-approved label and other product information.
+Our first product, ZULRESSOTM (brexanolone) injection, was approved by the U.S. Food and Drug Administration, or FDA, in March 2019 for the treatment of postpartum depression, or PPD, in adults, and was made commercially available in the U.S. beginning on June 24, 2019.
 We have a portfolio of other product candidates with a current focus on modulating two critical CNS receptor systems, GABA and NMDA.
 The GABA receptor family, which is recognized as the major inhibitory neurotransmitter in the CNS, mediates downstream neurologic and bodily function via activation of GABAA receptors.
 The NMDA-type receptors of the glutamate receptor system are a major excitatory receptor system in the CNS.
 Dysfunction in these systems is implicated in a broad range of CNS disorders.
-We are targeting CNS indications where patient populations are easily identified, clinical endpoints are well-defined, and development pathways are feasible.
+We are targeting CNS indications where patient populations are easily identified, clinical endpoints are welldefined, and development pathways are feasible.